redexp/backbone-dom-view/README.md

 ```
 When you will create instance of `ListView` it will detach `ul.items > li` and use it clone as `el:` option for `ItemView`.

-If your collection should be rendered with different views and different `el:` for them, then you can use object with selectors.
+If your collection should be rendered with different views and different `el:` for them, then you can use object with tags attributes names and model attributes.
 ```html
 <ul>
     <li data-type="1"><span></span></li>